ansible/ansible-container-demo/index.md

 ## Deploy the application

-Once the application passes testing, it's time to deploy it to production.
+Once the application passes testing, it's time to deploy it.
 To demonstrate, we'll create a local instance of OpenShift, and run the `deploy` command to push images and generate a deployment playbook.

 ### Create a local OpenShift instance